1

 90480

-Refer to the fee schedule on the Provider Rates and Fee Schedules web page in the Provider Services section of the Department's website for the most up-to-date rate information.
+Refer to the Immunization Fee Schedule located on the Provider Rates and Fee Schedules web page for the most up-to-date rate information.

 Back to Top